pandego/auto-resume/README.md

 - [X] Add a script to tailor the resume based on the job description.
 - [ ] Add a script to build the LaTeX files.
 - [ ] Add a script to generate the PDFs.
+- [ ] Language: Add support for other languages like French, Spanish, etc.
 - [ ] Simplify Prompt Engineering / Structured Output
 - [ ] Update the `README.md` to reflect the new architecture